Sivashanmugamp/Linuxcommends/AWSNotes.md

         - Can create account alias for IAM user to access the AWS console

     - IAM user - This user will have access based on the role has been associated
-        - Access the console using Account alias or
+        - Access the console using Account alias or Using 12 account Id
-2. User Group
+1. User Group
+     - Users are aligned with the group
+     - Policies/Permission are mapped with group
-3. Users
+2. Users
+     - User will be created by Root user/IAM user
+     - Requires User group to be associated
-4. Policies
+3. Policies
+       - User can create Policy/Permission
+       - Need to provide the Action and Resources.
-5. Regions
+7. Regions
-6. Availability Zones
+8. Availability Zones